Toni-Ann Williams: Personal life

 Williams was born in Maryland on November 20, 1995, to parents, Tony and Marlene Williams.
 As her parents are both from Jamaica, Williams is eligible to compete for that country in FIG international competitions.
 Through her mother, Williams is a niece of Jamaican politician Anthony Hylton.

 She grew up in Randallstown, Maryland, attended Greenspring Montessori School for eleven years, and graduated from Roland Park Country School in 2014.
 She graduated from the University of California, Berkeley and was a member of the Golden Bears gymnastics team.

-She has three sisters, Maya, Kristine and Zitafa.
+Williams has three sisters, Maya, Kristine and Zitafa.
 Her sister, Maya, is also a gymnast on the Jamaica National team.

 Club career

-Toni-Ann trained at United Gymnastix in Reisterstown, Maryland, throughout her whole club career.
+Williams trained at United Gymnastix in Reisterstown, Maryland, throughout her whole club career.
 She moved up to Level 10 in 2009 and joined the Jamaica national gymnastics team in 2010.

 In 2011, she was State and Regional Champion and competed in her first international competition, the 2011 World Artistic Gymnastics Championships in Tokyo, Japan.

-She was hoping to qualify to the 2012 Olympics but was unable because she didn't meet requirements at the 2011 Worlds.
+She was hoping to qualify to the 2012 Olympics, but was unable to, because she did not meet requirements at the 2011 Worlds.
 In 2012, she was again crowned State Champion.

 Williams represented Jamaica at her second World Championships in 2013, in Antwerp, Belgium.

-In 2014, Toni-Ann was State Champion for the fourth time in her Level 10 career.
+In 2014, Williams was State Champion for the fourth time in her Level 10 career.